alexnardini/FLAM3_for_SideFX_Houdini/README.md

 Karma with the integrated Nvidia Optix denoiser is a great combo to render your fractal images.

-CVEX langage doesnt have a switch/case constructor, neither any form of pointer functions and such.
+CVEX language doesnt have a switch/case constructor, neither any form of pointer functions and such.
 To get to the selected variation I chained hundreds of `if`/`else if` statements.
 Even tho I partitioned them in the best way I could, this part become a bit of a bottle neck of the entire implementation.

 Almost all fractal flame images on my website and instagram use an average of 64 iterations max, some use less and some a bit more.
 A few exceptions went above 128 and up to 256/512.